Melikova/Melikova/README.md

 🌱 New here.
 Because I was working on my own startup project www.learnrussianwithus.com.

 👀 Looking for a remote work.

+📫 Languages that I can speak : English, Russian, Turkish, French and a lttle German

 💞️ Liked this stat design, even it shows 0 for me ))